-Working within a live shopping centre to deliver a complex demolition, dismantling and alterations package at the Grade II listed Bolton Market Hall.
+Working within a live shopping centre to deliver a complex demolition, dismantling and alterations package at the Grade II Listed Bolton Market Hall.

 Bolton Market Hall was first opened in December 1855.
 The Victorian structure has stone façades, a cast iron and glass roof and is a listed building.
 Plans to redevelop and extend the market hall meant that aspects of the building had to be carefully demolished, dismantled and altered – all whilst the facilities remained open to shoppers!

-Working to an NEC contract for the main contractor, McLaren Construction, Cawarden’s scope of works included the soft strip of former shopping units, demolition of the top floor of a multi-storey car park as well as removing numerous stairwells, escalators, façades and lift pits.
+Cawarden worked under an NEC contract for the main contractor, McLaren Construction.
+Our scope of works included the soft strip of former shopping units, the demolition of the top floor of a multi-storey car park, and the removal of numerous stairwells, escalators, façades, and lift pits.

-The complex scope of works was spread across eight levels of the shopping centre and close to listed sections of the Victorian structure.
+The project presented complex challenges as it was spread across eight levels of the shopping centre and close to listed sections of the Victorian structure.
 Within the car park, there was a maximum load-bearing of only 3 tonnes.
-Instead of using conventional demolition machinery, we used a lightweight remote-controlled demolition ‘robot’ (Brokk) to demolish the top floor of the car park instead of conventional demolition machinery.
+To tackle this, a lightweight remote-controlled demolition ‘robot’ (Brokk) was used to demolish the top floor of the car park instead of conventional demolition machinery.

 We also removed a tarmac topping to the retained car park areas.
 Other works involved diamond cutting, hot works demolition, and splits to make way for a new canopy and extensions.